raspberrypilearning/from-me-to-you/en/step_5.md

 + "When the user clicks on a sprite, the sprite changes colour"

-**Tip:** Write your initial idea down or tell a friend or family member.
-It's easier to make a project when you can explain what your idea is.
+**Tip:** Write your main idea down or tell a friend or family member.
+It is easier to make a project when you can explain what your idea is.

-You might have lots of other ideas, save them for later.
+You might have lots of other ideas.
+Save them for later.

 --- /task ---